ibm-cloud-docs/openshift/openshift_uc_health.md

 Much of the CI/CD process itself is automated with IBM's Continuous Delivery service in the Cloud.
 The provider can define workflow toolchains to prepare container images, check for vulnerabilities, and deploy them to the Kubernetes cluster.

 **Results**
 * Lifting the existing monolithic VMs into cloud-hosted containers was a first step that allowed the provider to save on capital costs and begin learning modern DevOps practices.
+* With the Cloud Pak deployed, the provider offloaded the full stack support of their data analytics tools to IBM, even the lifecycle management of those tools.
+Their developers were then unburdened from operations tasks and could focus on new features and updates.
-* Rearchitecting monolithic apps to a set fine-grained microservices greatly reduced time to delivery for patches, bug fixes, and new features.
+* Rearchitecting key monolithic apps to a set fine-grained microservices greatly reduced time to delivery for patches, bug fixes, and new features.
 * In parallel, the provider implemented simple time-boxed iterations to get a handle on the existing technical debt.

 ## Research nonprofit securely hosts sensitive data while it grows research with partners